 Rent and Financial Assistance

-Gov. Inslee issued a 30-day, statewide moratorium on evictions of residential tenants is set to end, on Sept.
+A statewide moratorium (ban) on evictions of residential tenants is set to end, on Sept.
 30, 2021.
 However, renters owing back rent should seek help from the Bellevue Conflict Resolution Center (firstname.lastname@example.org or 425-452-4091) to negotiate repayment plans with their landlords before Sept.
 30. The Conflict Resolution Center provides the Eviction Resolution program.
 While the moratorium is in effect, residential landlords are prohibited from serving a notice of unlawful detainer for default payment of rent, cannot increase residential rent amounts, cannot charge late fees on past due rent, and need to offer tenants a repayment plan.
 Law enforcement may not enforce eviction orders based solely on non-payment of rent.

 The following agencies provide emergency rental assistance/eviction prevention and other emergency financial assistance help: